New side bar web browser for more weather info or your web page of interest.

 pixel png but images are only available on the

-new Ridge2 Testbed, skip below here.
+new Ridge2 Testbed (and Iowa Mesonet), skip below here.
 N0Q sure looks

 like Level 2 data to me!
 YES!!!
 It's like pulling teeth to get more colors